How To Create a Succession Planning Process For Your Business (2024)

 What Is Succession Planning in Business?

 At its core, succession planning is the deliberate and systematic process of identifying, nurturing, and preparing individuals to fill key leadership roles within an organisation.
-It goes beyond the immediate replacement of personnel; it's about cultivating a pipeline of talent capable of steering the company towards its strategic goals.
+It goes beyond the immediate replacement of personnel; it's about cultivating a talent pipeline to steer the company towards its strategic goals.

 Who Is Responsible for Doing Succession Planning?